Kottayam: Politics

 The major political parties active in Kottayam are Indian National Congress (INC), Communist Party of India (Marxist) (CPI(M)), Bharatiya Janata Party (BJP) and Kerala Congress.
 Trade union movements are also popular in Kottayam as Bharatiya Mazdoor Sangh (BMS, Indian Workers' Union), Indian National Trade Union Congress (INTUC) and Centre of Indian Trade Unions (CITU) affiliated workers engaged in the labor sector.

-The current municipal chairperson is PR Sona.
+The current municipal chairperson is M.P Santhoshkumar and vice-chairperson is Sheeba Punnen.
 United Democratic Front (Kerala) (UDF[K]) is the ruling coalition of parties, holding a majority in the municipal council.

-The current member of legislative assembly (MLA) from Kottayam is Thiruvanchoor Radhakrishnan.
-He has been of the member of legislative assembly of Kerala representing Kottayam town constituency since 2011.
+The current member of the legislative assembly (MLA) from Kottayam is Thiruvanchoor Radhakrishnan, who has been representing the Kottayam town constituency since 2011.

+He is also the current Speaker of the Kerala Legislative Assembly.